Evaluating and Improving the Effectiveness of Synthetic Chest X-Rays for Medical Image Analysis

 \section{Introduction}

 Developing AI tools for medical image analysis is inherently challenging due to limited data availability and the need for carefully labeled medical datasets.
-Data scarcity in publicly available medical imaging datasets arises from constraints such as logistical challenges, patient privacy requirements, and the high cost of expert annotations.
-Synthetic data generation has emerged as a promising approach to address these limitations and can be utilized for applications such as augmenting datasets for disease segmentation and classification tasks.
-While previous studies have demonstrated the feasibility of generating synthetic data for chest X-rays using earlier methods like generative adversarial networks (GANs) \cite{goodfellow2014gan}, these models often struggle with producing clinically meaningful details, which limits their effectiveness in downstream applications \cite{frid2018gan, shin2018medical}.
+The scarcity of publicly available medical imaging datasets arises from constraints such as logistical challenges, patient privacy requirements, and the high cost of expert annotations.
+Synthetic data generation has emerged as a promising approach to address these limitations and can be used to augment datasets for disease segmentation and classification tasks.
+While previous studies have demonstrated the feasibility of generating synthetic data for chest X-rays using earlier methods like generative adversarial networks (GANs) \cite{goodfellow2014gan}, these models often struggle to produce clinically meaningful details, which limits their effectiveness in downstream applications \cite{frid2018gan, shin2018medical}.
 Recent diffusion-based approaches, such as vision-language foundation models for chest X-ray generation, have since advanced synthetic image quality by producing more realistic, high-resolution outputs \cite{bluethgen2024vision}.
 However, these diffusion models often lack the ability to generate paired images and labels, limiting their utility for segmentation tasks where such pairs are essential \cite{kazerouni2023diffusion}.